Pascack Valley High School: Mascot controversy

 The school's mascot was an Indian.
 In 2004, there was a major controversy at the school about the appropriateness of the mascot.
 The school took up the issue after researching high schools and colleges around the U.S. with similar nicknames that had decided to change their mascots.
 Many of these schools had received complaints from Native American groups about the stereotypes that the mascots reinforced.
 The student council also discussed rumors that New Jersey would be banning Native American-related mascots, and eventually it was decided that taking up the issue by choice rather than force was the right thing to do.
 After months of public debate and an official symposium in which students voiced opinions from both sides of the issue, a vote was held among the students and faculty and the motion to keep the Indian was affirmed, 67% voting in favor of keeping the mascot.

 In 2015, the school district decided to change the logo to one using the initials "PV" while deferring a decision on the mascot name.

-In July 2020 the district board of education voted to eliminate both the PVHS "Indians" and the "Cowboys" at Pascack Hills High School.
-In March 2021, the Board of Education ratified new team names that had been selected by a vote of students and staff at each school, with Pascack Hills being renamed the Broncos and Pascack Valley adopting the Panthers as its new team name.
+In June 2020 the district board of education voted to eliminate both the PVHS "Indians" and the "Cowboys" at Pascack Hills High School.

+In March 2021, the board of education ratified new team names that had been selected by a vote of students and staff at each school, with Pascack Hills being renamed the Broncos and Pascack Valley adopting the Panthers as its new team name.

+In October 2021, a school committee reached a consensus on two mascot choices, leaving the final selection to students and staff.
+The panther logo that won received 83.5% of the votes.